commercetools/commercetools-paypal-plus-integration/README.md

 ## How to use
-In this process, there are 3 parties involved:
-* The frontend -  the browser part of the shop.
-This is what the user interacts with.
-* The backend - the shop server.
-* Paypal-integration - hosted service (this repository) which exposes public endpoints

 1. Show available PayPal payment methods
     1. Backend creates CTP payment and assigns it to the cart.
         - Required fields for the CTP cart: